 (In case you missed it, my 12-year-old son has Celiac Disease and is therefore gluten-free.)So like any good mom would, I silently let my gluten-full espresso-filled cookie plan go, and said, “I’m baking cookies, of course gluten-free, and they’ll be packed with chocolate!”

 And in that moment this Triple Chocolate Gluten-Free Biscotti recipe was born.

 I’d do anything for my kids after all, so making just about any delicious cookie is a pleasure!

 Truth is, while I know he has to live with this, so getting used to it is a good thing, I really do love to include him when I bake.
+So a gluten-free chocolate biscotti recipe it would be.
 Even when I offer a gluten-free substitute for something others are eating a feel a little bit guilty.

 I know, I shouldn’t, but my kids’ happiness is at the top of every list I have.

 In this case, I am so happy this recipe took a gluten-free turn.
 I think I’ll be making this gluten-free biscotti recipe often.

 Not only did my son love it, but everyone else did too!

 While I must admit, I’m still craving an espresso biscotti, I’m so happy to have had this change of course because this Triple Chocolate Gluten-Free Biscotti recipe is delectable!